Respawn-League/Respawn-Docs/docs/src/league/rules/cheating.md

 # Cheating
 Usage of external programs (third-party software), hooks or wrappers is strictly prohibited.
-Typically any software that alters the gameplay that gives the player an unfair advantage.
-This also encompasses unintended manipulation of game assets and exploiting map/engine glitches.
+Typically any software that alters the gameplay to give the player an unfair advantage.
+This also encompasses unintended manipulation of game assets and exploiting map/engine glitches, more info on which can be seen under Exploits.